Ehsan Hajsafi: International career

 Hajsafi competed for the Iran U17 national team at the 2006 AFC Youth Championship.
 He later went on to appear for the U-20 and U-23 teams.

 On 25 May 2008, Hajsafi played his first A national team match for the senior national team in a friendly game against Zambia.
 He shone in his debut with two brilliant assists in Iran's 3–2 win at Azadi Stadium.
 On 2 June, he then played in Iran's 2010 FIFA World Cup World Cup qualification against United Arab Emirates at home.
 In the return game, Hajsafi came on as a substitute to help Iran win the crucial away game.

 His first international goal was against Qatar in the 2008 West Asian Football Federation Championship, when Iran went on to win 6–1.
 He played in 2011 AFC Asian Cup qualification, which was considered the best left side of the competition.
 He also played for the team in the tournament, in which Iran was eliminated in the Round 16 by South Korea.
 In March 2014, he was assigned as captain for the first time in his 57th national cap against Kuwait.

 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He played the full 90 minutes in Iran's first match against Nigeria which ended 0–0.
 He then started in a match against Argentina and was one of the key players in the match.
 He substituted in the 88th minute and then Argentina scored their lone goal by Lionel Messi.
 He also played 63 minutes in Iran's final match against Bosnia and Herzegovina.
 Iran were eliminated in the group stages.
 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 On 11 January 2015, in Iran's opening match of the tournament, Hajsafi scored the first goal and was named man of the match in a 2–0 win against Bahrain.

 On 10 August 2017, Hajsafi was banned from the national team, along with teammate Masoud Shojaei, for playing with their club Panionios against Israeli club Maccabi Tel Aviv.
 His ban was rescinded after posting a religious message on his Instagram.
 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia.
 He played his 100th international game on 15 November 2018 at the age of 28 in Azadi Stadium against Trinidad and Tobago.

-At the 2022 FIFA World Cup, while the Mahsa Amini protests were ongoing, the Iranian team decline to sing the national anthem before their match against England.
+At the 2022 FIFA World Cup, while the Mahsa Amini protests were ongoing, the Iranian team declined to sing the national anthem before their match against England.
 Hajsafi stated that the team supported the protestors.

+Personal life

+On 9 February 2026, in the midst of the 2025–2026 Iranian protests, Hajsafi publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.